Gravel Driveway Waynesboro, GA — Rutted, Washed Out, or Starting Fresh?

 Land Grading

-Site grading for new driveway access routes, farm roads, and rural property access where no driveway exists — we shape the terrain and establish proper drainage before gravel is applied.
+Site grading for access routes, farm roads, and rural property where no driveway yet exists — we shape the terrain and establish proper drainage before any stone is applied.

-Why Base Prep Matters for Every Gravel Driveway in Burke County
+Learn More →Why Base Prep Matters for Any Gravel Driveway

 Red Clay Doesn't Drain — It Holds Water

 Burke County's red clay subgrade is dense and slow-draining.
-Rain doesn't percolate — it saturates the clay and creates the soft, unstable base that causes any gravel driveway in Waynesboro or rural Burke County to develop ruts, sink, and wash out.
-Without a compacted crusher run base that bridges this clay layer, surface gravel simply migrates downward over time.
-Proper base preparation is not optional in this region — it is the difference between a driveway that lasts and one that fails by year two.
+Rain doesn't percolate — it saturates the clay and creates the soft, unstable base that causes driveways to develop ruts, sink, and wash out.
+Without a compacted crusher run base that bridges this clay layer, surface stone simply migrates downward over time.
+Proper base preparation is not optional here — it is the difference between a driveway that lasts and one that fails by year two.

 Every Driveway Needs a Site Assessment First

-Driveway length, existing base condition, access slope, drainage patterns, and traffic type all affect material quantities and scope.
-A 300-foot driveway with a good existing base that needs surface restoration is a completely different job from a 500-foot driveway being built on raw clay from scratch.
-We assess every property before quoting — so your estimate reflects the actual job, not a formula.
+Length, existing base condition, access slope, drainage patterns, and traffic type all affect material quantities and scope.
+A 300-foot surface restoration on sound base is a completely different job from a 500-foot new build on raw clay.
+We assess every property before quoting — so your estimate reflects the actual conditions, not a formula.

 A Real Gravel Driveway Has Three Components

-A properly built gravel driveway is not gravel dumped on dirt.
-It requires a compacted crusher run base (4–6 inches), a surface stone layer (#57 or similar, 2–4 inches), and a drainage crown that slopes water off the surface and away from the edges.
-Miss any one of these three elements — especially on Burke County clay — and you have a surface that will deteriorate predictably and expensively.
+A properly built gravel driveway is not stone dumped on dirt.
+It requires a compacted crusher run base (4–6 inches), a surface stone layer (#57 or similar, 2–4 inches), and a drainage crown that slopes water off the surface.
+Miss any one of these three elements — especially on local clay — and your surface will deteriorate predictably and expensively.

 Signs Your Driveway Needs Professional Attention